Measurement of $\Lambda$ Polarization in the $\pi^{-}p \to K^{0} \Lambda$ Reaction at $p_{\pi^{-}}=1.33$ GeV/$c$ toward a New $\Lambda p$ Scattering Experiment: Introduction

-The DCC models typically perform simultaneous fits to experimental data of spin observables in a wide range of reaction channels (e.g., $\pi N \to \eta N, K\Lam, K\Sigma$, and $\gamma N \to \pi N$, etc.).
-Again, however, the $\Lam$ polarization data currently available \cite{Baker-1978, Saxon-1980} have large uncertainties.
-Therefore, it's safe to say that observing precise $\Lam$ polarization data serves as an essential input for constraining the DCC model parameters, ultimately enabling more accurate PWA and a deeper understanding of the mechanisms and properties of $N^*$ resonances.

-\fixxx{The remainder of this} paper is organized as follows: first, we describe the experimental setup of J-PARC E40, focusing on identifying $\Kz$ and $\Lam$ particles.
-Next, we explain the identification of the $\PiKL$ reaction.
-We then present \fixxx{the derivation of} $\Lam$ polarization from the measurement of the asymmetry in the decay of the produced $\Lam$.
-Finally, we report the measured $\Lam$ polarization.
-Our data \fixxx{are} also crucial for gaining insights into $N^{*}$ resonances produced as intermediate states in $\PiKL$ reactions.
-This topic will be further explored by comparing the data from this study with theoretical models.
+The remainder of this paper is organized as follows: first, we describe the experimental setup of J-PARC E40 in Sec. \ref{sec-exp}, focusing on identifying $\Kz$ and $\Lam$ particles.
+After describing the analysis flow in Sec. \ref{sec-anaflow}, we explain the identification of the $\PiKL$ reaction and the $\Ldecay$ decay in Sec. \ref{sec-ana1} and Sec. \ref{sec-ana2}.
+The background subtraction and data correction are introduced in Sec. \ref{sec-ana3} and Sec. \ref{sec-ana4}.
+We then present the derivation of $\Lam$ polarization in Sec. \ref{sec-ana5} and the estimation of systematic uncertainty in Sec. \ref{sec-sysun}.
+Finally, we report the final result of $\Lam$ polarization in Sec. \ref{sec-result}.
+The discussion on $N^{*}$ resonances produced as intermediate states in $\PiKL$ reactions was described in Sec. \ref{sec-discussion}.